 Outside food and drink is not permitted, including water bottles.
 Exceptions will be made for individuals with specific food allergies or medical conditions; please contact the Spirit in advance at email@example.com for exceptions.

 There is a wide selection of food and drink available at Spirit games, including light snacks, funnel cakes, barbecue, pizza, hot dogs and ice cream.
 We will have a complete vendor list as the next season approaches.

 Gate Opening Times

 Gates A & D are the two primary gates for 2019 Spirit Games.
 Gate A is open to all 2019 Season Ticket Members and is ADA compliant.
 Gate D is open to all ticket holding fans.
 Both gates will open one hour prior to kickoff.
 In the event of a doubleheader with the Spirit Reserves, gates will open one hour prior to the earlier game, and remain open between games.

 Guests attending games do so at their own risk, and should be alert for balls and other objects that may leave the field of play and enter the stands.
 Please report all injuries, accidents or illnesses to the nearest game-day staff member, and do not leave the stadium without reporting injuries.

 The Spirit are proud to be in an area populated with many dedicated military personnel.
 As a way of “thanks,” all active duty military personnel and their families are welcome to a 10% discount off face value tickets at the box office or by ordering in advance calling the Spirit at 301-591-0927.

-A wide selection of Washington Spirit merchandise is available in the team store, located on the General Admission concourse.
+A wide selection of Washington Spirit merchandise is available in the team store.

 Some concessions at Maureen Hendricks Field may contain peanuts or have been prepared in a facility where peanuts or other tree nuts are handled.
 Email firstname.lastname@example.org if you need to bring in outside food to accommodate a food allergy.